 Do dogs scare away possums?

 Yes, dogs generally do scare away possums.
-Possums usually prefer spaces where there’s no direct danger towards them.
+Possums usually prefer spaces where there’s no direct danger to them.
 They see any animal larger than them as a threat, especially animals that are moving and getting close to them.

 For this reason, possums will avoid homes and backyards where there are dogs.
 In some cases, if the possum is feeling very hungry and needs food immediately, then they will risk their safety for some food even though they know they may be in danger.